 - Even though coverage will still be far from perfect, we must expect more and demand more from insurers, and we can’t fight back and assert our rights – by filing appeals, complaints, and lawsuits – if we don’t enroll in the first place.

 Everyone has until January 31, 2017 to get coverage.
-If you still have questions about which policy is right for you, check out these resources prepared by our friends at Out2Enroll specifically for Georgians:
+If you have common questions about EHIC or have questions about which policy is right for you, check out the EHIC FAQ summary and these resources prepared by our friends at Out2Enroll specifically for Georgians:

 For in-person help, make an appointment with a healthcare navigator at The Health Initiative.